COMMGMT 3506 - Managing Conflict and Change

 Learning & Teaching Modes

-In this course lectures will be in blocks of three (weeks 1-3 and 6-8) and workshopss will be every week for 2 hours per week.
+In this course there will be 6x2 hour lectures and in blocks of three weeks (start of semeseter and then after the semester break).
+Workshopss will be every week for 2 hours per week.
 In the lectures we will explore the theory of conflict management and change while the workshops will provide opportunities for experiential learning through activities, exercises and cases.

 Workshops are a critical part of your learning so attendance at all classes is essential.
 It is also important that you prepare by completing set readings and exercises before coming to class.